Updated May 2017 to reflect Vimeo’s improved CTA design.

-For example, I launched a 5-day e-course for bloggers new to Photoshop.
+For example, I launched a free e-course for bloggers new to Photoshop.
 I've gone back to my Photoshop video tutorials on Vimeo and updated the CTA link to direct people to the sign-up page.
 If visitors are watching those particular videos, I know they're already interested in Photoshop.
 Editing the link makes the CTA specific to their needs and promotes my new course.

 IF YOU ALREADY HAVE VIMEO OUTRO TEXT